Beethoven Symphony Cycle with Yannick Nézet-Séguin

-For this project, the Chamber Orchestra of Europe and the German music publishing company Breitkopf & Härtel are proud to announce their collaboration and partnership for the upcoming concerts and recordings to celebrate “LvB 250” – Ludwig van Beethoven’s 250th birthday in 2020.
+For this project, the Chamber Orchestra of Europe and the German music publishing company Breitkopf & Härtel were proud to announce their collaboration and partnership for the upcoming concerts and recordings to celebrate “LvB 250” – Ludwig van Beethoven’s 250th birthday in 2020.

 The COE and Yannick

-Performing and recording all of Beethoven symphonies with Yannick Nézet-Séguin is a particularly special project to us, not only because Beethoven has been at the very heart of the COE since its foundation in 1981, but also because Yannick is such a great friend of the Orchestra.
+Performing and recording all of Beethoven symphonies with Yannick Nézet-Séguin was a particularly special project to us, not only because Beethoven has been at the very heart of the COE since its foundation in 1981, but also because Yannick is such a great friend of the Orchestra.
 Since our first tour together back in 2008, we have embarked on many exciting musical adventures and released a large number of recordings, all with Deutsche Grammophon:

 - Two symphony cycles: Schumann in 2014 and Mendelssohn in 2017

 - Five Mozart operas: Cosi fan tutte in 2013, Die Entführung aus dem Serail in 2015, The Marriage of Figaro in 2016, La Clemenza di Tito in 2017 and The Magic Flute in 2019

 - Visions of Prokofiev featuring violinist Lisa Batiashvili in 2018